Tsuribori/pleroma-helm/README.md

 helm install pleroma .
 ```

-(Note in this example the postgres hostname is `pleroma-postgresql`)

 Also to note is that the Bitnami Postgresql chart makes a `8Gi` PVC by default, see [here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#parameters) to view all configurable parameters related to the chart.

 ## Using with other Docker Pleroma builds

 The most important values to change are under `pleromaImageOptions` in `values.yaml`.
+Also recompilation will fail
+if `podSecurityContext` does not match.

 ## Upgrading